Having Hernia Surgery: Traditional Repair

 During the surgery

 When the procedure is over, you'll be taken to the recovery area to rest.
-Your blood pressure and heart rate will be monitored.
+Your blood pressure and heart rate will be watched.
 You'll also have a bandage over the surgical site.
 To help reduce discomfort, you'll be given pain medicines.
 You may also be given breathing exercises to keep your lungs clear.
 Later, you'll be asked to get up and walk.
 This helps prevent blood clots in the legs.
 You can go home when your healthcare provider says you're ready.